-Culture qualifies everyone to assume responsibilities as a person and as a citizen, not only in the workshop, trade union and family, but also in the community and in the world community.
+Culture qualifies everyone to assume his responsibilities as a person and as a citizen, not only in his workshop, his trade union and his family, but also in his community and in the world community.
 It makes freedom more real by increasing its scope.

-Culture enables people to develop, to the utmost of their desire and ability, fullness of living physically, morally, intellectually and artistically.
-It helps them to weed out the non-essentials, to cleave to the significant in knowledge, and to think clearly.
-It enables them to become all that they are created capable of being.
+Culture enables a man to develop, to the utmost of his desire and ability, fullness of living physically, morally, intellectually and artistically.
+It helps him to weed out the non-essentials, to cleave to the significant in knowledge, and to think clearly.
+It enables him to become all that he is created capable of being.